GoogleCloudPlatform/gcloud-maven-plugin/README.md

 You can deploy an App Engine Application via the goal `gcloud:deploy`.

         $ mvn gcloud:deploy

+If you want to just produced a deployable stage application directory ready to be used by the Cloud SDK commands, you can use the stage `gcloud:stage`:

+        $ mvn gcloud:stage
+the resulting directory will be in the target/appengine-staging directory.

 Available parameters, corresponding to [gcloud app deploy command line flags](https://cloud.google.com/sdk/gcloud/reference/preview/app/deploy):